 Company's key stakeholders engaged with: Types of regular engagements: Engagements taken during the year: Public sector clients Satisfied public sector clients are critical to our business model.
-Regular client meetings Service quality feedback Ongoing reporting Net Promoter Score survey Sharing results of our climate risk monitoring and GHG inventories Meetings with our clients drives our asset management approach and feed directly into our decision-making process.
+Regular client meetings Service quality feedback Ongoing reporting Net Promoter Score survey Sharing results of our climate risk monitoring and GHG inventories Meetings with our clients drives our asset management approach and directly influence our decision-making process.
 Lessons learned from one asset are adapted and applied across the portfolio.
 Supply chain Our supply chain is made of long-term partnerships that are critical to ensure that we can do business and provide our public sector clients with operational and available assets.
-Contractor monitoring ESG onboarding Annual ESG KPI survey Ongoing ESG engagement topics and joint initiatives Responsible contractor policy Enhancing our monitoring of ESG practices across all Portfolio Companies and their supply chain through pre- existing channels, such as the ESG KPI survey.
+Contractor monitoring ESG onboarding Annual ESG KPI survey Ongoing ESG engagement topics and joint initiatives Responsible contractor policy The main Portfolio Companies' subcontractors are engaged for the completion of our yearly ESG survey.
+We are also engaging with the operations and maintenance providers on decarbonisation plans.
 Communities The positive experience of the people who use our assets and the communities who live near to our assets are vital to ensuring our success and the satisfaction of our public sector clients.
-Client satisfaction discussed at corporate and Portfolio Companies' level Partnership, sponsorship and donations Community engagement initiatives BBGI donated more than £10,000 to charities supported by our employees through the first year of our workplace giving programme.
-Our Portfolio Companies donated over £100,000 to local charities.
+Client satisfaction discussed at corporate and Portfolio Companies' level Partnership, sponsorship and donations Community engagement initiatives BBGI donates each year to charities supported by our employees through the first year of our workplace giving programme.
+Our Portfolio Companies donated each year to local charities.
 Refer to the case studies on our website, here.